Satyanarayan Mukhopadhyay

 Satyanarayan Mukhopadhyay is an Indian politician from Bharatiya Janata Party.
 In May 2021, he was elected as a member of the West Bengal Legislative Assembly from Chhatna.
 He defeated Subasish Batabyal of All India Trinamool Congress by 7,164 votes in 2021 West Bengal Assembly election.
+He retained the seat in the 2026 West Bengal Legislative Assembly election but on BJP ticket.